Sewage Treatment Plant (STP): Process, Working & Installation

 2. Trickling Filter Systems

-Trickling filter systems are another crucial method in sewage treatment.
+Trickling filter systems are another crucial method in sewage treatment plant process.
 These systems utilize natural processes to purify wastewater.
 In this section, we will discuss the role and benefits of trickling filter systems in sewage treatment.

 Trickling filter systems consist of a bed of rocks or synthetic media where wastewater is distributed.
 The key steps in the process are as follows: